MicrosoftDocs/minecraft-creator/creator/Documents/SkinPack.md

 ## Troubleshooting

+You can always download the [sample skinpack](https://github.com/microsoft/minecraft-samples/tree/main/skinpack) and compare the contents with your files.

 If Minecraft doesn't recognize your skin, then go to the main Minecraft Settings page, find the General tab, and make sure "Only Allow Trusted Skins" is toggled off.

 ![image of Minecraft Settings screen.
 General tab, with 'Only Allow Trusted Skins' toggled off](Media/SkinPack/toggle_off_only_allow_trusted_skin_packs.png)